-Hilton Garden Inn Nashville Downtown/ Convention Center opened June 2015 and is located in the heart of downtown Nashville and is within walking distance to the Music City Center.
+Hilton Garden Inn Nashville Downtown/Convention Center opened June 2015 and is located in the heart of downtown Nashville within walking distance of the Music City Center.
 The 11-story, 214-room hotel capitalizes on its location by focusing on its panoramic views.
 The hotel features five meeting rooms and more than 4,200 square feet of flexible meeting space, along with high-end amenities including complimentary WiFi, 24-hour business center, a state-of-the-art fitness center, rooftop pool with a deck and bar, three onsite restaurants, and a floating staircase.

 Residence Inn Nashville Vanderbilt/West End

 The Residence Inn by Marriott opened February 2015 and offers a tech-savvy studio, one- and two-bedroom suites with separate living and sleeping areas.
 With a fully equipped kitchen and complimentary grocery delivery service, you can enjoy home-cooked meals in your suite or free hot breakfast in the hotel’s lobby.
 Downtown shuttle service and a state-of-the-art fitness center are also offered.

 The all-suite hotel near Nashville’s Music Row offers 103-spacious suites.
 SpringsHill Suites opened January 2015 and offers complimentary breakfast and a vibrant lobby with flexible spaces perfect for working.
 SpringHill Suites is adjoined to Residence Inn Nashville Vanderbilt/West End.